Viessmann Vitodens 100-W vs Worcester Bosch Greenstar 34CDi Classic

 While there might not be much between the output ratings, there are several key specifications that are different and important to compare before deciding which unit is best suited to your home.

-Output rating is one of the first things you should look out for when comparing boilers as this measurement reflects the level of demand for central heating and hot water the unit will be able to meet.
+Output rating (or the size of the boiler) is one of the first things you should look out for when comparing boilers.
+This measurement reflects the level of demand for central heating and hot water the boiler will be able to meet.
 Simply put, the higher the output rating, the more powerful the boiler.

-Gas combi boilers burn natural gas to generate central heating and hot water, however, not all of this fuel is converted into heat, there's also some waste.
-The efficiency rating is a representation of how much of the fuel, natural gas in the case of these boilers, converts into heat.
+Gas combi boilers burn natural gas to generate central heating and hot water.
+However, not all of the heat ends up being used for heating or hot water, there's always some waste.
+The efficiency rating is a representation of how much of the fuel, natural gas in the case of these boilers, turns into usableheat.

 Both the Vitodens 100-W and Greenstar 34CDi are highly efficiency, with efficiency ratings of 94%.
 This means that for every £1 spent on heating your home, only 6p is wasted, which is a considerable saving when you consider that older boilers can be a lowly 60-70% efficient.